ti11nitish/demo-proj/README.md

 # demo-proj
-This is my first github repository
+This is my first github repository.
+Author- Nitish Tiwari